-Shin Noguchi is a freelance graphic designer and street photographer based in Kamakura and Tokyo, Japan.
+Shin Noguchi is a street photographer based in Kamakura and Tokyo, Japan.
 He describes his street photography as an attempt to capture extraordinary moments of excitement, beauty and humanism among the flow of everyday life and has an approach that is sensitive to the subtleties and complexities of Japanese culture.
 He is also a member of the Street Photographers collective.
 Eric Kim, a contributor to the Leica blog, conducted this interview.

 Q: It’s a great pleasure to have you Shin.
 Can you share how you first got interested in street photography?